RIGGING SOFTWARE

 Access a curated collection of the best game development events, competitions, professional organizations, and other resources for any level of creator.

-Frequently asked questions (FAQs) on rigging
+Frequently asked questions (FAQ) on rigging

-What’s the difference between animation and rigging?
+What is the difference between animation and rigging?

 Rigging sets up a skeletal structure for a 3D model, which creates a hierarchy of movement for the 3D model’s animation.
 Rigging makes up only a part of the animation workflow.
 With a character’s skeletal rig set up in model rigging software, animators then use keyframing to apply movements to the model’s “bones,” such as programming their position, rotation, and so on.
-The rigging’s hierarchical structure helps determine how some bones react when other bones move.
+The rigging software’s hierarchical structure helps determine how some bones react when other bones move.

 What is skeletal animation?